Essential Oil Costs and Pricing

 Beware of going in either of those two directions...

 The cheapest oils do not always offer the same therapeutic value as those purchased from sellers that invest more care and cost into the distillation, storage and shipment of their oils.

-On the other side of the spectrum, be leery of any company or any company's distributors/reps that claims his/her oils are the only pure oils available (or that their oils are the only oils pure enough to ingest).
-That is absurd.
+On the other side of the spectrum, be leery of any company that claims his/her oils are the only pure oils available.
 That is like saying only one orchard in the world grows, harvests and sells truly organic apples.
 (Not a perfect example, but I hope you understand where I'm going with that).
-Indeed, there are adulterated or fake essential oils on the market that we have to be careful of, but the claim that only one company sells truly pure oils is absurd.
+Indeed, there are adulterated or fake essential oils on the market that we have to be careful of.

 So why does "Lavender Oil" cost more than "Orange Oil?"
 Why does one company's "Cinnamon Oil" cost so much more than another's?
 Why shouldn't I just buy the cheapest essential oil I should find?
 Or on the other hand, why shouldn't I just buy the most expensive oil or the brand that my sister/daughter/friend claims is the purest in the world?